Data Lakehouse vs. Data Warehouse: Choosing the Right Foundation for Your Data Strategy

 Comparing Data Lakehouse and Data Warehouse

-Understanding the key differences between data lakehouses and data warehouses can help you choose the best fit for your organization.
+Understanding the key differences between data lakehouses and data warehouses can help you choose the best fit for your organisation.

 Data Structure and Storage